deeedob/thesis/content/22_foundation_grpc.md

 are the client-side representation of a gRPC service.
 They provide methods corresponding to the service methods defined in the .proto files.

-#### Streaming
+#### Calls and Streams

-in gRPC is a salient feature that facilitates continuous data exchange between the client and the server.
-Notably, even unary calls in gRPC are inherently treated as streams.
-The four primary types of streaming are:
+in gRPC provide the functionality for continuous data exchange between the client and the server.
+The four primary RPC types are:

-1. Unary: This is the most common type, similar to a regular function call where the client sends a single request and gets a single response.
+1. Unary Calls: This is the most common type, similar to a regular function call where the client sends a single request and gets a single response.
 2. Server Streaming: The client sends a single request and receives multiple responses.
 Useful when the server needs to push data continuously after